aviam3/CampWebApp/README.md

 # CampWebApp
 ### Web application for camps management

 ![image](https://user-images.githubusercontent.com/45168914/99384245-ce59bf80-28d7-11eb-8d89-ed9d8e295459.png)

+## Technologies
+NodeJs, Bootstrap, MongoDB, RESTfull API, jQuery, Server-side rendering with EJS, User Authentication (with Passport)

 ## What my motivition to this Project
-CampWebApp is my First Web Appication i builde.
-Because every day we used with Web and Browser's.
+CampWebApp is the First Web Application I build.
+Because every day we used with Web and Browser.
-The thinking that i dont know anything about is mystry myself.
+The thinking that I don't know anything about is mystery myself.

-## Technologies
-NodeJs, Bootstrap, MongoDB

 ## Installation

- Before all this process check if: [git] , [NodeJS] and [mongoDB] are installed on your computer.
+Before all this process checks if: [git] , [NodeJS] and [mongoDB] are installed on your computer.

 1. Clone the repository
 ```sh